 Here are some practical situations where Samsung VR could be utilized for non-gaming applications:

-If you want to talk about getting an application developed for the next wave of technology, contact us today.
+If you want to talk about getting an application developed by one of our Android app developers for the next wave of technology, contact us today.
 Samsung VR has broken barriers in wearable technology and virtual reality, and having an app that works with Samsung VR can set you far ahead of your competition.